mb2o/Easy-WordPress-Custom-Post-Types/readme.md

 ## Usage

+Firstly, this class *requires* PHP 5.3.
+Make sure you have it running.

+Secondly, this is still quite new.
+Only created it in a few hours, so it needs a lot of debugging and work. :) In other words, it's Alpha.

 First, download the class, and drag it into the root of your theme directory.

 Next, within `functions.php`, require the class.